-Jen and Amber are best friends.
+Consider Jen and Amber.
 They both know the importance of saving for retirement, but they take two different paths to get there.

 - Jen gets a jump on her retirement fund as soon as she becomes eligible to open a 401(k) account at her first job.
 She starts throwing $3,000 a year toward retirement at age 24.
 On her 35th birthday, she decides she’s saved enough and doesn’t put another penny toward retirement from then on.
 She has invested $33,000 of her own cash over the course of 11 years.

-- Amber waits until she’s more established to start building her nest egg.
+- Amber waits until she’s more established to start her retirement savings.
 By the time she’s 35, she has bought her first home and finally feels ready to focus on the future.
 She stockpiles $3,000 a year in her 401(k) and keeps that pace up until she turns 65.
 Thirty-one years of investing brings Amber’s out-of-pocket total to $93,000.

 After the retirement party dust settles, Jen and Amber stack their nest eggs up against each other.
 Let’s assume both of their nest eggs grew at the historical average return rate of the S&P 500 over the life of the investment.
 Who do you think comes out on top?
 The results may surprise you.

 It all comes down to the power of compound interest.

 Both Jen and Amber invested in growth stock mutual funds that earned the market average.
 But Jen gave her money more time to grow—and that made all the difference in the size of their nest eggs.
 With compound interest, time really does equal money!

 This example is clear proof that opportunity doesn’t wait.
-Every day you put retirement off, you lose the chance to earn free money.
+Every day you put off saving for retirement, you lose the chance to earn free money.

 But all’s not lost if you’re out of your 20s and still haven’t started investing.
-That’s because compound interest isn’t the only superpower at work.
-You have control of an even more important force in your future: how much you put in.
+That’s because compound interest isn’t the only tool you’ve got.
+How much you invest matters just as much!

-Can it really make a difference?
 Let’s say you’re 40 years old with no retirement savings.
-You can still retire a millionaire.
+Can you still retire a millionaire?
+Absolutely!
 You’ll just have to contribute more cash to get there.
 If you invested around $650 a month, you could have just over $1 million in retirement.
 It’s not too late to get started!

 If you’re not sure what it will take to hit your retirement target, ask an investing pro you trust to show you your options.
 Not only will a pro help you understand your investments, but they can also help you build a retirement plan you feel good about.No wonder our Ramsey Research found that those who work with a financial advisor are nearly twice as likely as those who don’t to say they are very confident they’ll have enough money to retire.(4) An investing pro can help you plan for a brighter future, no matter your starting point.

 So what are you waiting for?
-Kick-start your future today!
+Kick-start your retirement savings today.